 Photo by Iryna Tysiak on Unsplash

 In order to claim business travel expenses on your taxes, you must be able to prove that the travel was necessary for business purposes.
 Keep all receipts and documentation from your trip so that you can show the Canada Revenue Agency (CRA) that the expenses were business-related.
+This includes big receipts like hotel accommodations and business dinners, to small receipts for wifi in your hotel room or that late night burger and chips room service order; if it can be deducted, keep the records.

 Additionally, you must keep detailed records of all your expenses.
 This includes receipts for all purchases as well as records of any mileage incurred during your travels.
 By following these simple rules, you can make sure that you get the most tax deductions for your business travel.